redpill-phd/Statement-of-Purpose/README.md

 ## Why hide yourself?

 The other part of my content rule is that I will not bother using this account to post information if it is not controversial and impactful at the same time.
 I expect a lot of my content here to rub many people the wrong way to the point of seeking real-world retribution on me.
 In short, I do not want my life (and generally I have a very good life ahead of me) destroyed because of my opinion.

+## On "sources"

+Do not ask me for sources.
+If I consistently annotate my sources, it will be an extremely tedious task because the sources are either 1) from myself 2) something you can easily look up with a 5-min Google/Wikipedia search.
+If you find any exception, let me know in the issues.

+## On "rigor"

+Do not expect my content to be rigorous, inclusive, or comprehensive.
+The only standard I hold myself to here is ensure every statement is made on a _prima facie_ basis (i.e., "sufficient to establish a fact or a case unless disproved"[[1]](https://www.merriam-webster.com/dictionary/prima%20facie)).
+Ultimately, my content is meant to offer a perspective that is authentic from faithfully observed life experiences, as opposed to establish an academic set of true knowledge.
+If you find any exception, let me know in the issues.